Last modified October 17, 2024 by John Mcgrath

 Similar to the browser URLs, you can add parameters to the app URL schemes in order to direct users to specific screens in the app.
 For example, direct users to Swrve’s Facebook page in the iOS app by using fb://profile/240995729348595 (where 240995729348595 is Swrve’s Facebook ID).

 While the Facebook app is one of the most highly installed apps in the App Store, not all users have it on their iOS device.
 If you deeplink to the Facebook app using the app’s URL scheme (that is, fb://) and the user does not have the app installed, the user is not directed anywhere.
-The in-app message or Conversation is simply dismissed.
+The in-app message is simply dismissed.

 Twitter